Meet our Team

 • Co-director of the UQTR Institute for Hydrogen Research.

-IAHE GH2 Ambassadors
+IAHE Clean Hydrogen Ambassadors

 Mikaa Mered